 Link Analysis Techniques.
 Link analysis is a technique that determines the relevance between a user query and a web page by evaluating the combination of the anchor texts and the number of web pages linked to that web page.
 We treat a link from web page A to web page B as a "vote" by page A in favor of page B. The subject of the "vote" is described in the anchor texts of that link.
 The more "votes" a web page gets, the higher the relevance.
 We compare search queries with the content of web pages to help determine relevance.
 Our text-based scoring techniques do more than count the number of times a search term appears on a web page.
-For example, our technology determines the proximity of individual search terms to each other on a given web page, and prioritizes results that have the search terms near each other.
-Other aspects of a page's content are also considered.
+For example, our technology determines the proximity of individual search terms to each other on a given web page's content are also considered.
 By combining link analysis with our information extraction techniques, we are able to deliver relevant search results.